sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/scatterplot_medias.html %}

 Clearly, there is a difference!
 Even though all the outlets are situated within a relative tiny part of the area, there seems significant variance in the two sores.
-Let's consider two of the extremes: New York Times and Woman's Day.
-The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the celebrity magazine Woman's Day, providing recipes and relationship advices, receives a score of $0.235$ - nearly three times as high.
-On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.426$ respectively.
+Let's consider two of the extremes: New York Times and ESPN.
+The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the sports magazine ESPN, providing the latest updates from the american sportslife, receives a score of $0.278$ - nearly three times as high.
+On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.405$ respectively.
 The differences are clear, and statistically significant by our methods.
-Is this an example of a general trend for newspapers and magazines?
+Is this an example of a general trend for newspapers and sports magazines?

 For further investigations, we assign each media outlet to one of four different subcategories: Newspapers, sports newspapers, celebrity magazines and "others".
 Averaging the scores within each subcategory, we get the following distributions: